-After the introductory quantitative work, which requires about ninety to one hundred hours, agricultural analysis is begun, and the student is given practice in the analysis of marls, mucks, feeding stuffs, fertilizers, soils, waters, and such other work as the Agricultural Chemist is usually called upon to perform.
+The introductory work in this course consists of the gravimetric and volumetric estimation of iron, assay of limonite, estimations of sulphuric anhydride, acidimetry and alkalimetry, estimation of lead, of phosphoric anhydride and calcium.
+After this the student is given practice in the analysis of marls, mucks, feeding-stuffs, water, fertilizers, soils, and such other work as the Agricultural Chemist is usually called upon to perform.